Elliptic hypergeometric function and $6j$-symbols for the SL(2,$\mathbb{C}$) group: Introduction

-As shown in \cite{Sarkissian:2020ipg} the elliptic beta integral \cite{spi:umn} and $V$-function can be reduced to rather general complex hypergeometric functions in the Mellin-Barnes representation (with the hyperbolic hypergeometric functions obtained at the intermediate steps).
-In the present work we show that the Mellin-Barnes form of $6j$-symbols obtained in \cite{Ismag2,Derkachev:2019bcl} is a special subcase of a complex hypergeometric function constructed independently in \cite{DM} and \cite{Sarkissian:2020ipg}.
-We give also a detailed comparison of these $6j$-symbols with the functions emerging from $b\to \textup{i}$ limit for $6j$-symbols for the Faddeev modular double \cite{Ponsot:2000mt}.
+As shown in \cite{Sarkissian:2020ipg}, the elliptic beta integral \cite{spi:umn} and $V$-function can be reduced to rather general complex hypergeometric functions in the Mellin-Barnes representation (with the hyperbolic hypergeometric functions obtained at the intermediate steps).
+In this paper, we show that the Mellin-Barnes form of $6j$-symbols obtained in \cite{Ismag2,Derkachev:2019bcl} is a special subcase of a complex hypergeometric function constructed independently in \cite{DM} and \cite{Sarkissian:2020ipg}.
+We give also a detailed comparison of these $6j$-symbols with the functions emerging from $b\to \textup{i}$ limit of the $6j$-symbols for the Faddeev modular double \cite{Ponsot:2000mt}.

-In addition to the $b\to \textup{i}$ limit for the hyperbolic integral of \cite{RuijAW} associated with the $6j$-symbols of \cite{Ponsot:2000mt}, we describe in some detail its $b\to 0$ limit and derive corresponding identities.
-In particular, we derive difference equations satisfied by the corresponding limiting hypergeometric functions in different normalizations.
-In \cite{GSVS0} a new singular limit $b\to 1$ was found for the Faddeev modular dilogarithm.
-It can be applied to the same hyperbolic integral of \cite{RuijAW} in order to derive symmetry relations for a particular rational hypergeometric function emerging in this limit.
-However, we skip consideration of the corresponding identities in the present paper.
-A general conclusion of our work is that the complex $6j$-symbols together with many other generalized hypergeometric functions are imbedded into the elliptic hypergeometric $V$-function confirming its status as a universal special function of the hypergeometric type.
+In addition to the $b\to \textup{i}$ limit for the hyperbolic integral of Ruijsenaars \cite{RuijAW} associated with the $6j$-symbols of \cite{Ponsot:2000mt}, we describeits $b\to 0$ limit in some detail and derive corresponding identities.
+In particular, we derive difference equations satisfied by the limiting hypergeometric functions in different normalizations.
+In \cite{GSVS0}, a new singular limit $b\to 1$ was found for the Faddeev modular dilogarithm.
+It can be applied to the same Ruijsenaars integral \cite{RuijAW} in order to derive symmetry relations for a particular rational hypergeometric function emerging in this limit.
+However, we skip consideration of the corresponding identities in this paper. our general conclusion here is that the complex $6j$-symbols, together with many other generalized hypergeometric functions, are degenerations of the elliptic hypergeometric $V$-function, which confirms its status of a universal special function of hypergeometric type.